NGINX Web Server - Subdomain Setup

 You now want to move your application into your server, the easier way to do this is by secure copy over ssh

-The syntax for the scp command is the following
+The syntax for the scp command is the following.

 scp -r localdirectory/* user@server_ip:/var/www/subdomain_folder